Representations of Compact Groups

 Learning and Teaching Methods

-This module consists of lectures together with accompanying practice sessions.
+This module consists of lectures together with accompanying exercise sessions.
 The lectures will convey relevant concepts, mathematical results and proof methods along with concrete examples by means of board work and through discussion with the students.
 This is intended to motivate students to study the literature and approach problems independently.
-Practice sessions will be offered which complement the theoretical material developed in the lectures.
+Exercise sessions will be offered which complement the theoretical material developed in the lectures.
 Exercise sheets and solutions will be provided, which will help students to deepen their understanding, and independently assess their progress.
-The practice sessions will be guided initially, but will proceed throughout the term to more independent work by students individually as well as in small groups.
+The exercise sessions will be guided initially, but will proceed throughout the term to more independent work by students individually as well as in small groups.

 Description of exams and course work